seomoz/interpol/README.md

   particular schema definition.
 * The `status_codes` is an optional array of status code strings describing for which status code or codes this schema applies to. `status_codes` is ignored if used with the `request` `message_type`.
-When used with the `response` `message_type` It is an optional attribute that when omitted defaults to all status codes.
-The attribute is ignored if part of a `request` `message_type`.
-Valid formats for a status code are either a 3 digit string (i.e. `"200"`, `"403"`, etc.) which will match against the exact status code, or 1 digit followed by 2 x's (i.e. `"2xx") which will match any status code starting with the same digit.
-In the schema example above it will match all status codes between 200 and 299 inclusive and 404.
+When used with the `response` `message_type` it is an optional attribute that defaults to all status codes.
+Valid formats for a status code are 3 characters.
+Each character must be a digit (0-9) or 'x' (wildcard).
+The following strings are all valid: "200", "4xx", "x0x".
 * The `schema` contains a [JSON schema](http://tools.ietf.org/html/draft-zyp-json-schema-03) description of the contents of the endpoint.
 This schema definition is used by the `SchemaValidation` middleware to ensure that your implementation of the endpoint